Questions? Call 503-957-7419 or email email@example.com

 Her unique form of "radical mysticism" incorporates elements of Buddhism, Shamanism, ancient pagan practices, Gnosticism and other spiritual traditions to break down limiting beliefs about forgiveness, divine judgment and negative experience.

-Terri has a BA in Religious Studies from Marylhurst University, an MA in Pastoral Care & Counseling from Fordham University, and is currently doing doctoral research at the San Francisco Theological Seminary.
+Terri has a BA in Religious Studies from Marylhurst University, an MA in Pastoral Care & Counseling from Fordham University, and a DMin in Pastoral Care and Counseling from the San Francisco Theological Seminary.
 She is the author of three books on death and the afterlife, and is also the founder of The Afterlife Awareness Conference.

 If you are mourning the death of a loved one or a loss of any kind, or if you are a professional working with the bereaved, join us in a rare learning environment that provides unique healing tools not found in traditional counseling or support group settings.